mystor/git-revise/README.md

 ## Performance

-With large repositories such as mozilla-central, git-zipfix is often significantly faster incremental targeted changes, due to not needing to update either the index or working directory during rebases.
+With large repositories such as mozilla-central, git-revise is often significantly faster incremental targeted changes, due to not needing to update either the index or working directory during rebases.